Skip to main content

 Blacklist1-451

-In the incoming interface, set Protocol to TCP+UDP, set the Source zone to lan, and set the Source IP address to the desired IP address.
+In the incoming interface, set Protocol to TCP+UDP, set the Source zone to lan, and set the Source IP address to a desired IP address.
 In this case, it was set to 192.168.1.6.

 Set the Destination zone to wan, set the Destination address to any, and then set the Action to reject.
 Click the Save & Apply button.